 I grew up eating superfoods.
 You know, things like flaxseeds, wheatgrass, and cod liver oil.
 Movement, whether it was exercise, sports, or just goofing around, was also a big part of my upbringing.
 I was not the typical kid, and my health nut dad, founder and CEO of On Target Living, is to blame…or thank.
 In his former life, my dad was the fitness director of one of the largest athletic clubs in the country.
 To me, however, the club was one big jungle gym.
 Every day it was some combination of basketball, swimming, tennis, and hot tubbing, finished off with a snack in the club’s restaurant.
 I had my choice of strawberry shortcake popsicles, chicken fingers, and French fries.
 Instead, without fail, I would choose a giant plate of pickles because they at least resembled my favorite snack—cucumbers!

 I began incorporating this philosophy of mindfulness not only into eating but also everyday living.
 I no longer ate certain foods just because they were healthy, instead I endeavored to make great-tasting, healthy food.
 Rather than exercise just because I knew it was good for me, I found new and fun ways to get my body moving.
 The benefits were both immediate and long-lasting.
 I lost the weight and, guess what?, my asthma magically disappeared.
-Now as a dietitian, keynote speaker, mindful living expert, and Chief Nutrition Officer at On Target Living, I teach people how to live a healthy lifestyle that blends mindful eating, mindful movement, and the things that make you happy.
-It's a lifestyle where you really can have it all. -Kristen
+Now as a private superfood chef, cookbook author, yoga instructor, and the registered dietitian at On Target Living, I teach people how to live a healthy lifestyle that blends mindful eating, mindful moving, and mindful resting to build your whole self.

 Our family is on a mission to transform the health & performance of humans one-person and one-organization at a time!
 Hey, if you can't beat em,' join them!